luishdemetrio/clara-copilot-agent/docs/local_deployment.md

 ---

-**⭐ If Clarahelps optimize your M365 Copilot license management, please star this repository!**
+**⭐ If LANCE helps optimize your M365 Copilot license management, please star this repository!**

 Made with ❤️ for enterprise IT teams worldwide.